davidgasquez/handbook/content/values.md

 There is only one guaranteed way you'll won't get something you want, and that's not to pursue it.
 Everyone's making it up as they go along.
 Figure it out yourself, and do it.

-### Open Your Mind
+## Open Your Mind

 Practice rational thinking.
 Make sure you understand that the absolute truth is relative to everyone and you don't know everything.
 We do not know what we don't know.
 Gather as much context as you can before making any final statement.
-Do not hold opinions about things you haven’t researched deeply.
+Avoid forming an opinion at all about things that are not evident.
+Researched deeply before judging!
 Run your brain in debug mode so you understand why you're thinking in that way.

 [Mental models][mental-models] can help us thinking more effectively and is always good to know argument fallacies.